Skip to main content

 Context

-The xcube software package has been developed to generate, manipulate, analyze and publish datacubes from Earth observation data.
+The xcube software package has been developed to generate, manipulate, analyze and publish datacubes from Earth Observation data.
 Please check you have installed xcube before going further.

 You can also access the WEkEO JupyterHub and its Earth Observation Tools server, where xcube is installed.
 To find out more, go to the See xcube Viewer in action section of this article.

-This guide aims to demonstrates how to display the datacube multi-dimensional array with the xcube Viewer in a browser.
+This guide aims to demonstrates how to display the multi-dimensional array datacube with the xcube Viewer in a browser.

 You can download here the files needed to follow this article: